varentechnologies/paging-mission-control/README.md

 Input can be changed by updating the text file located in paging-mission-control/src/main/resources/data.txt.

+You can also manually enter the full filepath to a txt file such as "C:\Users\Umair\paging-mission-control\data.txt" and the program will read data from the custom user entered file rather than the default file.

 For further enhancements we can add ability for user to designate a file path for file loading.

 # Solution Context